How to start a Blog (in-depth guide in 13 simple steps)

 3) Sponsorships are where brands pay you to write about their products in order to get in front of your audience.

-4) Create your own products and get a hundred percent of earnings.
+4) Create your own products and get a hundred percent of your earnings.
 Because it’s your own product you are in complete control of everything.
 However, it takes a lot of time to create.
 But it is passive income at its best once it’s done.

 5) Freelancing is very cool because you can start making money now by advertising your writing services on your blog and getting clients.